 PLATTSBURGH — Four felony drug offenders were sentenced recently in Clinton County Court.

-Dennis was originally charged with unlawful manufacturing of meth, a felony; unlawful disposal of meth lab material, a felony; endangering the welfare of a child, a misdemeanor; and unlawful burning, a violation.
+He was initially charged with third-degree unlawful manufacture of meth, a felony; seventh-degree criminal possession of a controlled substance, a misdemeanor; and unlawful possession of marijuana, a violation.

 Also sentenced in Clinton County Court was Jennifier R. Dennett, 32, of Plattsburgh, who pleaded guilty to third-degree criminal sale of a controlled substance, a felony.